felixs8/vibe-coding-template/project-management/definition_of_done.md

 ### Review Process

 - All implementation details documented in the task file.
-- Code reviewed by dedicated reviewer agent.
-- Reviewer has verified all acceptance criteria are met.
+- Vibe coder has reviewed and verified all acceptance criteria are met.
 - Tests validated to ensure they would fail if feature broke.
-- No quality shortcuts identified.

 ---